log-ghj/log-ghj.github.io/_pages/about.md

 </details>
 <br>

-Bibliometric Analysis of Health Economic Research (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)
+The Rise of Health Economics: Transforming the Landscape of Economic Research (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)

 The Effect of a Vacancy Ban on German Housing Markets (with Jakob Gutschlhofer)